DASFAA2023-Sub399/ETRec/README.md

-# Efficient Transformer Library for Sequential Recommendation
+# The Library of Efficient Transformers for Sequential Recommendation

 Code for DASFAA-2023 submission:
 > Towards Efficient and Effective Transformers for Sequential Recommendation